AboutContact UsRegister

 For more than two decades the National Foundation for Australian Women, opens in a new tab (NFAW) has set the agenda for women’s issues nationally and given weight to the collective voice of Australian women.
 The NFAW supports these projects:

 Victoria University, opens in a new tab (VU) plays a critical role in providing industry-based research nationally and internationally.
-One of the seven priority areas in the VU Sport Strategy 2019-2023, opens in a new tab is 'Women in Sport'.
 The resource page includes links to, and information on, research, industry insights, and practical actions to increase opportunities for women and girls in sport.

-Women Sport Australia, opens in a new tab (WSA) is a not-for-profit organisation that supports the active participation of women and girls in sport, physical activity and recreation.
+Women Sport Australia, opens in a new tab (WSA) is a not-for-profit organisation incorporated in 2005, that supports the active participation of women and girls in sport, physical activity and recreation.
 WSA provides advocacy and leadership on issues affecting Australian women and girls in sport.
-WSA also offers programs and events to improve leadership and governance in sport, and mentoring programs for women.

-• In 2019 Women Sport Australia launched, opens in a new tab the Women in Sport Photo Action Awards (WISPAA) to generate greater recognition and respect for the skill, strength and athleticism of Australian women actively participating in sport.
+• Women in Sport Photo Action Awards (WISPAA), opens in a new tab.
+In 2019, Women Sport Australia launched these as an annual Award to generate greater recognition and respect for the skill, strength and athleticism of Australian women actively participating in sport.
 The inaugural winning image was of AFLW player Tayla Harris shot by Michael Wilson.
-An exhibition of the 30 finalist images was held in Melbourne.

 • Diversity Council Australia, opens in a new tab (DCA).
 Diversity Council Australia is the independent, not-for-profit workplace diversity advisor to business in Australia.
 DCA addresses many issues facing women and minority groups within the workplace.
 DCA consults with industries and work sectors and produces a number of submissions to Government Departments and Agencies, such as the Productivity Commission.